Remember Jewish Krasnystaw

 On April 12, 1942, as many as 600 Jews living in Krasnystaw ghetto were expelled to Izbica together with Jews from nearby communities, such as Siennica Rozana, Rybczeice, and Krasniczyn.

 On June 18, 1942, Michal Szolsohn's deputy reported to JSS leaders in Krakow that no Jews that no Jews remained in Krasniczyn, Wysokie, and Rudnik -- or in the Lopiennik, Rybczewice, and Zakrzew municipalities.
 Jews in Krasnystaw were employed mainly in clearing possessions from the ghetto.
-Some of the clearing squad was sent to the Trawniki labor camp, probably in late August 1942, when at the same time agricultural workers were sent to the Sobibor death camp.
+Some of the clearing squad was sent to the Trawniki labor camp, probably in late August 1942.
+Also in August of 1942, some Jewish agricultural workers in Krasnystaw were sent to the Sobibor death camp.

 In October 1942 the Germans transferred remaining Krasnystaw Jews to the Izbica ghetto.
 Jews in the Izbica transit ghetto were typically shot on the spot or relocated to Belzec's gas chambers.

 In 1941, the synagogue at 3 Czyste Street was destroyed.
-The Jewish cemetery on Chelm Street, founded around 1890, still has between five and ten visible grave stones.
+The Jewish cemetery on Rejowiecka Street, founded around 1890, still has between five and ten visible grave stones.
+There is no memorial marker and it is overgrown with vegetation.

 ------------------------------------------------------------------------